Description

 MaxDuration:

-• Looking at the maximum days under water of 528 days in the last 5 years of Visa, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at the maximum days below previous high of 528 days in the last 5 years of Visa, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)

-• During the last 3 years, the maximum time in days below previous high water mark is 299 days, which is smaller, thus better than the value of 488 days from the benchmark.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 299 days is smaller, thus better.

 AveDuration: